-Suyuan also has some negative qualities.
-She is extremely good at finding faults in others, maybe because she is such a go-getter herself.
-She criticizes other women’s cooking, weaknesses in her friends’ characters, and…her daughter, Jing-mei.
+But Suyuan isn't a saint—she also has some pretty negative qualities.
+She's extremely good at finding faults in others, maybe because she's such a go-getter herself.
+She criticizes other women’s cooking, weaknesses in her friends’ characters, and most of all, her daughter.